OwenBellowen/security-siege-next/README.md

 - [ ] Add more features (e.g. warnings, mutes, etc.)
 - [ ] Add more handlers (e.g. error handler, interaction handler, etc.)

+### Changelog

+- [x] Added basic commands
+- [x] Added basic event handlers
+- [x] Added basic error handler
+- [x] Added basic interaction handler

+## Contributing

+If you would like to contribute to this project, please fork the repository and submit a pull request.
+If you have any questions, please open an issue.

 ## License

 This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details.